Lekensteyn/pdf.js-wiki/Setup-PDF.js-in-a-website.md

     npm install pdfjs-dist --save

-You can find a simple usage example at https://github.com/mozilla/pdf.js/blob/master/examples/node/getinfo.js.
+You can find a usage example at https://github.com/mozilla/pdf.js/blob/master/examples/node/getinfo.js.

-Depending on the APIs that you want to use, you might need to stuff some DOM APIs.
-Refer to https://github.com/mozilla/pdf.js/blob/master/examples/node/getinfo.js for a more complex example.

 #### With Webpack